Texts in English

 2013k-en.
 "Educational technologies and the social action-oriented approach: what future for language textbooks?"
 English translation (May 2023) of "Technologies éducatives et perspective actionnelle : quel avenir pour les manuels de langue ?"
 Long version of an article published in French under the same title pp. 122-130 in Issue 54, July 2013, of the special issue "Recherches et applications" of the journal Le Français dans le monde (Paris: CLE international, 179 p., https://www.christianpuren.com/mes-travaux/2013k/.
 Language textbooks have sometimes been criticized in the past: in particular, they would prevent "learner-centeredness", would generate repetitive practices for the teacher, and would even become useless at a time when teachers, thanks to the Internet, can have access to authentic documents themselves.
 However, one cannot help but notice the resistance of textbooks in language teaching, and I explain the reason for this through the various very useful didactic functions that they provide.
 Furthermore, there is "a whole series of convergences between the implementation of the social action-oriented approach (SAOA) in language textbooks and educational technologies".
 Nevertheless, two new problems created by this SAOA must be taken into account: (1) the demand for a certain degree of autonomy on the part of the students, contrary to the pre-programming of contents and activities, which is precisely one of the functions of textbooks; (2) the demand for a longer time than that of the classic didactic unit, so that the students have time to become involved in their action.
 I cite the French as a foreign language textbook Original Version 4 (level B2), which I directed, as proposing a compromise solution, namely the conception of didactic units as "mini-projects" of which the students can propose variants in groups: the margin of autonomy left to the students thus makes it possible to implement, in addition to project-based pedagogy, another type of pedagogy that is very rarely taken into account in textbooks, namely “differentiated pedagogy”.
 English translation (May 2023) of "Technologies éducatives et perspective actionnelle : quel avenir pour les manuels de langue ?"
 Long version of an article published in French under the same title pp. 122-130 in Issue 54, July 2013, of the special issue "Recherches et applications" of the journal Le Français dans le monde (Paris: CLE international, 179 p., 2013k.
 Also available at https://www.researchgate.net/publication/37041105.

-- 2013e-en.
+2013e-en.
 “The shift from the paradigm of communication to the paradigm of action, and its implications for practical implementation of the social action-oriented approach”, www.researchgate.net/publication/349829876 (March 2021), www.christianpuren.com/mes-travaux/2013e-en/.
 This 9-page text based on this short lecture (less than 20 minutes) is essentially based on ideas and illustrations that I have already presented elsewhere (see bibliography included in the text).
 With the new purpose of training a social actor, the paradigm of action is certainly one of the foundations on which the action perspective has been built over the last ten years.
-English translation of the original article : "Le passage du paradigme de la communication au paradigme de l’action, et ses implications dans la mise en œuvre pratique de la perspective actionnelle” (2013e).
+English translation from the original article : "Le passage du paradigme de la communication au paradigme de l’action, et ses implications dans la mise en œuvre pratique de la perspective actionnelle” (2013e).
 Also available at www.researchgate.net/publication/349829876.

 2011b-en.
 "Pedagogical project and engineering of the didactic unit", English translation (nov.
 2022) of "Projet pédagogique et ingénierie de l’unité didactique" (2011b).
 Within the framework of the theme of this conference entitled "Language teachers, project engineers", I will limit my intervention to the devices conceived by the teacher in the space of the class with an explicit principal objective of teaching-learning of the foreign language-culture, whether this device corresponds to the whole of its project, or whether it corresponds to a didactic exploitation in the classroom of project activities carried out outside the classroom (exploitation of documents collected or experiences lived during a professional internship abroad, for example), or conversely to a preparation in the classroom of projects which will then be carried out in the field.
 More precisely, I will focus on a form of device that is as central as it is unavoidable, namely the didactic unit, which, I will show, assumes indispensable functions, whereas it poses a problem when the teacher implements pedagogical projects: the combination of the two formats constitutes a real "problematic": in conclusion, I will not propose any solution(s), but rather possible modes of management.
 Also available at www.researchgate.net/publication/365319194.

 2009b-en.
 "Variations on the theme of social action in didactics of foreign languages and cultures".
-English translation of the article entitled "Variations sur le thème de l'agir social en didactique des langues-cultures" (2009b).
+English translation from the article entitled "Variations sur le thème de l'agir social en didactique des langues-cultures" (2009b).
 This text is the (much longer) electronic version of an article initially published pp. 154-167 in : ROSEN Évelyne (coord.), La perspective actionnelle et l'approche par les tâches en classe de langue.
 Paris : CLE international-FIPF, 192 p.
 Publication of this translation: May 2021.
 Also downloadable at: www.researchgate.net/publication/351194660.

 2004c-en.
 "How to make the unity of the 'didactic units'?
 Historical evolution of the modes of coherence of the didactic units in didactics of languages-cultures".
-English translation of "L'évolution historique des approches en didactique des langues-cultures, ou comment faire l'unité des 'unités didactiques'" (2004c).
+English translation from "L'évolution historique des approches en didactique des langues-cultures, ou comment faire l'unité des 'unités didactiques'" (2004c).
 Conference given of November 2, 2004 at the Annual Congress of the Association pour le DÉveloppement de l’Allemand en France (ADÉAF), École Supérieure de Commerce de Clermont-Ferrand, November 2-3, 2004.
 Published in Le nouveau bulletin de l'ADEAF n° 89, April 2005, pp. 40-51.
 The domains of activity to be combined within the didactic units of language textbooks are numerous and heterogeneous: they are grammar, lexicon, phonetics, comprehension and production in writing and speaking, culture and methodology (this last domain corresponding to the objective "teaching-learning to learn").
 The consequence is that a constant problematic, during the history of the didactics of languages-cultures, is that of the way in which one can put in coherence these different domains so as to put them in synergy, in other words, of the way in which one builds the unity of the didactic unit.
 Until the beginning of the 1960s in France, until the audiovisual methodology, the way was always the same, namely that one chose one of the domains to begin the didactic unit, to "enter" it ("approaches" has in this article this sense of "entries"): the didactic units of the textbooks began successively by the grammar, then by the lexicon, then by the culture.
 The input used later to create the unity of the didactic units was a communication situation, and finally the action (with an action to be prepared throughout the didactic unit).
 In conclusion, the author argues that all these inputs must now be combined or articulated differently in complex classroom sequences: "their unity is to be made, unmade and remade continuously".
 Also available at www.researchgate.net/publication/368330834 (February 7, 2023)

 2003b-en.
 "For a complex didactics of languages and cultures".
 English translation (August 2021) of "Pour une didactique comparée des langues-cultures", Études de Linguistique Appliquée n° 129, janvier-mars 2003, pp. 121-129 (2003b).
 The desing of research in the discipline "didactics of language-cultures"is not yet perfectly shared and stabilized among its French specialists.
 (But is such a general and definitive agreement possible and desirable in any field so that an internal dynamic is maintained?)
 Already, however, it seems to me that a broad consensus has been reached on the following six major approaches, which are very strongly linked to each other as well as to the current scientific paradigms on which they are based: 1.
 The comprehensive approach (focus on the actors).
 2. The environmentalist approach (contextualization).
 3. The qualitative approach (the internal conceptualization).
 4. The pragmatist approach (the confrontation with reality).
 5. The complex approach (the variation of perspectives).
 6. The constructivist approach (cognition and metacognition).
 7. The comparative approach.
 Also downloadable in English at: